top of page

 Multiplied by 100: 21% Attrition Rate

-What Are the Costs Associated with Attrition?
+What Are the Costs Associated with Contact Center Attrition?

 For every agent that leaves, some substantial costs are involved in replacing them.
 Hard costs (direct expenses) and soft costs (indirect expenses) may include: